-There is no end date to this appointment.
-Your appointment remains in force unless suspended or revoked, or where the legal entity to which the appointment is made no longer exists.
+From 1 January 2021, any new applications for appointment as an IO will be subject to a defined appointment term of up to five years.
+Your appointment remains in force until that term expires unless suspended or revoked, or where the legal entity to which the appointment is made no longer exists.
 You can also resign your authority if you are no longer conducting inspection services.

 When applying to be a COF IO, an inspecting organisation must demonstrate a high level of competence, experience, and capability indicating they can operate effectively in the vehicle and compliance environment.

 The assessment of applications to be a COF IO will include a review of the IOs performance over a number of performance reviews.
 To demonstrate a high level of competence, experience and capability, an IO must have demonstrated to a consistently high performance through their performance review history.